fischertechnik/txt_demo_ROBOPro_SLI/README.md

 ﻿# Extended C/C++ programming for the TXT
 ## Introduction
-This is all about writing and/or using local programs on the TXT and RoboPro extensions.
+This is all about creating and/or using local programs on the TXT and RoboPro extensions.

 There are different possibilities to use C/C++ programs localy on the TXT.
 - As TXT Shared Library Interface (SLI) for ROBOPro<br/>